ros2/design/articles/140_resource_names.md

 #### Hidden nodes

-If a (resource provider) node name contains any tokens that start with an underscore (`_`), the node it refers to will be considered hidden and tools may not show them unless explicitly asked to.
+If a node name (a.k.a. resource host) contains any tokens that start with an underscore (`_`), the node it refers to will be considered hidden and tools may not show them unless explicitly asked to do so.

 #### Hidden resources

-If a resource name contains any tokens that start with an underscore (`_`), the resource it refers to will be considered hidden and tools may not show them unless explicitly asked to.
+If a resource name contains any tokens that start with an underscore (`_`), the resource it refers to will be considered hidden and tools may not show them unless explicitly asked to do so.

 ### Examples